vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-3_Working-with-TSVs.md

 ## Exercises:

+*ALWAYS RESET YOUR PATH*

+Type `cd $COURSE_DIR` into your command line to reset your path to the Course directory before starting each exercise.

 1. Ask Grimoire to explain what the phrase "arguments of a command-line program" means.

 2. Ask Grimoire to write an example-program that will accept a list of keywords as its command-line arguments.
 Then ask Grimoire to explain its code to you "line-by-line" if it did not do so.